 It's normal to feel anxious or embarrassed about disclosing STI status to a partner.
 However, a caring partner will remain calm and understand that anyone sexually active can contract STIs.
 They might get a bit upset or shocked by the news (totally valid), but it’s never okay to be aggressive or disrespectful.

-If you're worried that your partner might react negatively when you tell them you have an STD, it might be worth having the conversation over the phone as opposed to face-to-face.
+If you're worried that your partner might react negatively when you tell them you have an STD, it might be worth having the talk over the phone as opposed to face-to-face.

 If things start to go south or you don't feel safe, it's perfectly fine to take a break and return to it when they've had some time to calm down.
 It's normal for them to need time to process things, but they should never make you feel bad or inadequate.